bheineken/beastie/y370/002-postinstallOS.md

 # Post install tasks

-After reboot login with root as this will make easier the tasks below.
-Of course, one can login with the user created before but many commands below will work only as root.
+After reboot login with **root** as this will make easier the tasks below.
+Of course, one can login with the user created before but many commands below will work only as **root**.

 First things I do is to update system and ports freebsd-update fetch (press q to exit) freebsd-update install